lammps/lammps/doc/src/Errors_common.rst

 suspect this is happening, it is a good idea to print out thermodynamic info frequently (e.g. every timestep) via the :doc:`thermo <thermo>` so you can monitor what is happening.
-Visualizing the atom movement is also a good idea to insure your model is behaving as you expect.
+Visualizing the atom movement is also a good idea to ensure your model is behaving as you expect.

 In parallel, one way LAMMPS can hang is due to how different MPI